 Use an air hose with special adapter or extension, a control valve, and a nozzle to direct the air properly.
 Use clean, dry, low pressure, compressed air.
-Restrict air pressure to 30 psi (207 kPa), maximum.
+Restrict air pressure to 207 kPa (30 psi), maximum.
 (OSHA requirement.)

-Wear suitable eye protection and protective clothing when air cleaning.
+Wear suitable eye and breathing protection and protective clothing when air cleaning.
 Never point the air nozzle at anyone.